 By Hameed Oyegbade

-Oyegbade, a journalist, wrote from Osogbo, Osun State
+Oyegbade, a public affairs analyst, wrote from Osogbo, Osun State.